atsaloli/cicd/gitlab-ci/01-setting-up-ci/27-change-docker-image.md

   script: cat /etc/*release
 ```

-You can confirm in the build log that you are now creating an Ubuntu container:
+Confirm in the build log that Runner Server is creating an Ubuntu container:

 ```
 Running with gitlab-ci-multi-runner 1.7.1 (f896af7)